 Fixing with Resins and Adhesives

 Fixing things to walls with resins is a specialist area and we have taken advice from Property Repair Systems, to bring you the best advice on this method of fixing.
 They have many years experience supplying resins, fillers, and anchors to the trade and consumer.
-They are always happy to share their knowledge and you can click on their banner at the top of the page to get more information and to contact them.
+They are always happy to share their knowledge and you can click on their banner at the top of the page to get more information or you can give them a call free of charge on 10626 336180.

 Fixing brackets for shelves, curtain poles, picture rails, dado rails, in fact anything in the home that usually requires you drilling into concrete or masonry, can also be fixed using resins and adhesives.